 Pizzeria La Notizia

 From the wonders of simple street food, Tucci then takes us to the Michelin-starred Pizzeria la Notizia.
-Here, chef Enzo Coccia creates a classic Margherita pizza, but not before taking Tucci straight to the where he gets his ingredients.
+Here, chef Enzo Coccia creates a classic Margherita pizza, but not before taking Tucci straight to where he gets his ingredients.

 Viewers can see the relatively small farm where all the famous San Marzano tomatoes are grown and discover how the famous mozzarella di buffala (buffalo mozzarella) is made.
 If you haven’t had this amazing delicacy, you have to try it when you visit Italy.
 Trust us.
 You’ll love it.